willidert/desafio-fpf/README.md

 uvicorn src.main:app --reload
 ```

-Alembic is used for migrations, you can view the sql in [migration](https://github.com/willidert/desafio-fpf/api/migration.sql) da raiz.
+Alembic is used for migrations, you can view the sql in [migration](https://github.com/willidert/desafio-fpf/api/migration.sql).

 #### start the frontend